Should You Enhance Performance with Caffeine?

 • Increasing processes that help with muscle contraction

 For increased swimming distances, caffeine can delay fatigue by reducing the swimmers effort perception and increasing their concentration.
+Caffeine is also known for reducing inflammation, which can benefit swimmers by reducing pain in the aftermath of a workout.
+(That is why caffeine can be found in some pain medication.)

 The Downsides of Caffeine